FIFO queue of void *. List functions do not compile against a Queue.

 queue_dequeue

 Removes the element at the front of the queue and stores its data in data.
-Returns 0 on success, -1 if the queue is empty.
+Returns 0 on success, -1 if the queue is empty or data is NULL.
+A null out-param does not drop the item.

 int queue_dequeue(Queue *queue, void **data);